eafit-apolo/apolo-users/docs/source/software/programminglanguages/python/conda/conda-4.5.x/environments.rst

 .. code-block:: bash

     conda create -n <environment-name>

-The environment will be created at user's home in the conda directory :bash:`.conda/envs/<environment-name>`.
  Then Conda will ask for permission to proceed, press :bash:`y`.
+Remember, the environment usually is created at user's home directory :bash:`.conda/envs/environment-name>`.

 Activate a virtual environment
 ++++++++++++++++++++++++++++++